aws/sagemaker-tensorflow-extensions/README.rst

 Install
 ~~~~~~~
-You can build SageMaker TensorFlow into your docker images with the following command:
+You can build SageMaker TensorFlow into a docker image with the following command:

 ::